dipankardas011/dipankardas-portfolio/content/diary/Sep23.md

 description = "Let's talk about my September 2023"
 +++

+# Date 2023-09-13
+1. marketing course
+2. created ksctl group for bi-weekly
+3. kubesimplify ambassador meet
+4. found how to do scaling for ksctl

+# Date 2023-09-9 2023-09-12
+1. college mid semister

 # Date 2023-09-08
 1. some ksctl and cfp related discussions
 2. mid semister prep